In the midst of this pandemic, many people have been forced to think about changing careers.

 Now, I hear you say, hey, it is a business and they are exploiting an opportunity.
 And you would, of course, be right.

 The real fault lies with the system itself.

 So, does it need to be this complex?
 No, of course not.

-You could probably write down on the back of a cigarette packet what you need to do to get a NIE (I know I could by now as it haunts my dreams).
+You could probably write down on the back of a cigarette packet what you need to do to get a NIE number (I know I could before we sorted it out as it haunted my dreams).

 The TIE is a bit more complex but basically you should take every piece of personal documentation you have ever owned, with photocopies, pics and bank receipts for paying for some of these forms.

 And then get copies of all these forms again.